jakelauer27/css-animate-frontend/README.md

 # CSS AniMate

 A site for learning, and implementing CSS Animations.
-Open a predesigned animation, adjust any of the properties or keyframes as you please, see the effects in real time, then copy the code for personal use!
+Login, Open a predesigned animation or create your own, adjust any of the properties or keyframes as you please, see the effects in real time, then copy the code for personal use!

 ![CSS-aniMate](main_page.png)